Practical Transfer Learning for Bayesian Optimization: Methodology

 \subsection{Preventing Weight Dilution}

-One challenge within this type of ensemble is preventing weight dilution by a large number of noisy models.
-Suppose a GP has high variance at the points in $\mathcal{D}_t$ and so is able to produce arbitrary rankings of the points.
-This model is clearly not useful for making predictions, and if better models are present in the ensemble it will have a low probability of being the argmin in (\ref{eq:weight}).
-However, if we have a very large number of such models in the ensemble, the chance of any one of them producing the correct ranking in a sample goes to $1$ as the number of noisy models increases.
-As a concrete example, with five target points, a model that produces a random ranking will have probability $\frac{1}{120}$ of producing the correct order.
-With $200$ such models, the probability that at least one produces a perfect ranking is greater than $0.8$.
+One challenge with this type of ensemble is preventing weight dilution by a large number of models.
+Due to the bootstrap sampling, even models with bad generalization performance have a chance of obtaining a non-zero weight.
+This is because when we consider a very large number of poor models, the chance of at least one of them producing the correct ranking on a sample goes to $1$ as the number of models increases.

-We prevent weight dilution by discarding models that are substantially worse than the target model.
-Model $i$ is discarded from the ensemble if the median of its loss samples $\ell_{i, s}$ is greater than the $95^{th}$ percentile of the target loss samples $\ell_{t, s}$.
-In addition to preventing weight dilution, this strategy has computational benefits in that it results in fewer GP predictions for each ensemble model prediction.
-The choice of the $95^{th}$ percentile for the exclusion threshold could be considered a hyperparameter of the method, however we perform a sensitivity analysis in Section \ref{sec:experiments} and show that the precise value is not important.